 Safety Guards: Safety devices such as Light Curtains are strongly recommended to prevent fingers and hands from getting crushed especially for predictable repeat usesf you buy a Brake Press machine, OSHA wants you to install a light curtain guarding system on it.
 If you are going to use a machine for a repeat operation, OSHA prefers that you use dual palm buttons if they can be reasonably accommodated, OSHA also wants you to figure out extra safety guards to reduce the danger from pinch points of the machine that your repeat part does not pass thru.
 This can take the form of a plexiglass/Lexan guard, metal mesh guard or electric light curtain.
 Visit the OSHA website for more info.

-Remember: People have died or had hands cut off from past mistakes.
-Dont let that happen to you.
+Remember: People have died or had hands cut off from past mistakes that happen in the blink of an eye.
+Dont let that happen to you, coworkers or your employees.

 Click for American Machine Tools Homepage

 5864 Northwest Hwy